 Related articles: Tavira introduction – Tavira’s beaches – 1 week in Tavira

-Lisbon is one of the greatest capital cities in the world, and has to be the first place you visit in Portugal.
+Lisbon is one of the world’s greatest capital cities, and has to be the first place you visit in Portugal.

-It is a city which has it all for tourists; history, nightlife, culture and most importantly is fun.
-Lisbon is a vibrant and diverse city, which is forward thinking and liberal, but has not forgotten its heritage and past.
+It is a city which has it all for tourists: history, nightlife, culture and most importantly, fun.
+Lisbon is a vibrant and diverse city, which is forward-thinking and liberal, but has not forgotten its history and past.

 The city is a joy to explore with grand plazas leading to narrow cobbled streets that are dissected by the quaint tram network.
 Lisbon has so many varied districts, each one proud of its own unique history and architectural styles.
 There is the ancient Alfama district, the grand plazas of Baixa or the seafaring history of Belem.